On my trip to Disneyland last week I had the opportunity to try it out the Disney Genie. It worked out really well!

 The Genie +

-Disneyland offers this upgrade for $20 per person per day ($15 if you purchase at the time of booking).
+Disneyland offers this upgrade for $25 per person per day.
 This gives you unlimited lightning lane passes for most rides.
 It also gives you unlimited photopass.
 This worked out for us wonderfully!
 We never waited more than 15 minutes for anything, and even that amount of time was rare.

 For WDW, the upgrade is $15 per pers per day.
 You can purchase it ahead of time for your whole package, or purchase it each morning on just the days you want to use it.
 As of now, the general concensus is that it may not be needed when visiting Animal Kingdom or Epcot, but purchasing it ahead of time for your whole package is a convenience.
 You do not get the photopass with the WDW version of this service.